Aggressive Chess Gambits for Attacking Players: Unleashing Tactical Fury from Move One

 Fast development and tempo gains

-Attacking players prefer these gambits because they often force opponents to defend accurately or risk falling into quick tactical disasters.
+Attacking players like these gambits because they often compel opponents to defend well, or otherwise fall into fast tactical disasters.

 Opening Moves: 1.e4 e5 2.f4